 California, like many states, requires its residential property sellers to disclose, in writing, details about the property they have on the market.
-These disclosure obligations apply to nearly all California home sellers – whether selling a standalone home or a high-rise condo unit – and also apply to mobile homes.
-(See, California Civil Code Section 1102.)
+These disclosure obligations apply to nearly all California home sellers, whether selling a standalone home or a high-rise condo unit.
+They also apply to mobile homes.
+(See, California Civil Code § 1102.)

-The reason these disclosures are so important is that potential home buyers need to know as much as possible about a property in order to evaluate whether they really want to buy it and the resources they need in order to make the purchase.
+The reason these disclosures are so important is that potential home buyers need to know as much as possible about a property in order to evaluate whether they really want to buy it and if so, how to craft their purchase offer.
 This includes offering an appropriate purchase price and knowing about any potential repairs or upgrades needed to areas of the home.

 The disclosure obligations also remind California home sellers that they have a legal responsibility to be open about a property's condition and can be sued for hiding problems or defects.